Sfeir/devfest_mlops/README.md

 Welcome to this lab dealing with MLOps problematics.

-In this lab we will manipulate data about wine.
+In this lab we will manipulate wine quality data.

 We will train a model trying to predict if a wine will be good or not, but more importantly we will integrate our data science pipeline into an Ops pipeline,